 My mouth is watering as I write this up and remember the tremendous meat offered at Las Polas del Valle.
 I also want to note that their green salsa packs a punch and was the spiciest thing I had in my time in the city.
 Naturally, I smothered my tacos in the green salsa, but those of a lower spice tolerance should be cautious.

-I absolutely love huevos rancheros, and Café de Taguba is a glorious place to visit for a memorable breakfast!
+I absolutely love huevos rancheros, and Café de Tacuba is a glorious place to visit for a memorable breakfast!
 While the menu is chock-full of amazing options, coming in early, getting breakfast, and beating the crowd that will pack in later is the move.

 These Huevos Rancheros (pictured above) are amazing!
-The red salsa on these eggs has the perfect hint of spice with it’s tomato flavor as well, making Café de Taguba another place where I left a once-salsa-covered plate completely dry after I was through.
+The red salsa on these eggs has the perfect hint of spice with it’s tomato flavor as well, making Café de Tacuba another place where I left a once-salsa-covered plate completely dry after I was through.
 I am sure the whole menu is fantastic, but I know for a fact these huevos rancheros will make your day!

 Not only is Las Dieteicas another amazing cash-only joint to add to the list, it’s also the most hole-in-the-wall spot visited in Mexico City.
 All my lists include places where you won’t find many tourists, but none more than here.
 Las Dieteicas is in a food market in Coyoacán, and I must recommend the Quesadillas here .
 That was my favorite thing on the menu, and I believe you will be in the same boat upon sampling some food here.